erjank/teaching/performance.md

 out of time.
 Doing all the reviewing after all the teaching also helps put a bit of distance between the teaching and the reviewing, which makes the exercise slightly less excruciating.

+In order for this exercise to work well:

+*   Groups must be physically separated to reduce audio cross-talk between their recordings.
+In practice, this means 2-3 groups in a normal-sized classroom, with the rest using nearby breakout spaces, coffee lounges, offices, or (on one occasion) a janitor's storage closet.

+*   Do all three recordings before reviewing any of them, because otherwise the person to go last is short-changed on time.

+*   People must give feedback on themselves, as well as giving feedback on each other, so that they can calibrate their impressions of their own teaching according to the impressions of other people.
+(We find that most people are harder on themselves than others are, and it's important for them to realize this.)

+*   At the end of day 1, ask trainees to review the lesson episode you will use for the live coding demonstration at the start of day 2.

+*   Try to make at least one mistake during the demonstration of live coding so that trainees can see you talk through diagnosis and recovery, and draw attention afterward to the fact that you did this.

+The announcement of this exercise is often greeted with groans and apprehension, since few people enjoy seeing or hearing themselves.
+However, it is consistently rated as one of the most valuable parts of the class, and also serves as an ice breaker: we want pairs of instructors at actual workshops to give one another feedback, and that's much easier to do once they've had some practice and have a rubric to follow.

 > **Setting Up Your Teaching Environment**
 >